kkujansuu/gramps/addons/events_and_citations/README.md

 # Events and Citations

 Author: kari.kujansuu@gmail.com<br>
-2025
+28 June 2025

-This is a gramplet designed to replace the Events gramplet in the bottom bar for the person view.
+This is a gramplet designed to replace the Events gramplet (https://gramps-project.org/wiki/index.php?title=Gramps_6.0_Wiki_Manual_-_Gramplets%23Gramplet_List#Events) in the bottom bar for the person view.

 It will show citations attached to the events - and also citations attached directly to the person object.
 The intent is to make manipulating citations easier.